National Center for Healthcare Leadership|

 - Upon acceptance of a fellowship offer, notifying any other organizations that have extended offers or interviews that a position has been accepted elsewhere and withdrawing their applications

-Fellowship program administrators should adopt good recruiting practices by:
+Fellowship site administrators should adopt good recruiting practices by:

-- Providing applicants with an accurate description of their fellowship program, including both its strengths and limitations
+- Providing applicants with an accurate description of their fellowship site, including both its strengths and limitations

-- Working collaboratively with other fellowship program administrators to provide a coordinated approach to the fellowship recruiting process.
+- Working collaboratively with other fellowship site administrators to provide a coordinated approach to the fellowship recruiting process.

 - Providing constructive feedback to graduate program directors regarding the quality of their applicants, when appropriate or requested